sontung/boom/README.md

 ## Boom

+## 14th Feb, 2015

+Adding the ability to get the buff by blow up the treasure and then eat them.
+The buffs include extra lives and extra explode (which makes the bomb now explodes broader).

 ## 8th Feb, 2015

 Adding stunning bomb sprite and some nice animations indicating that the bomb is timing (choose wisely where to